Looking for the perfect gray paint color for your home? Let’s compare Passive vs Repose Gray to see if one might be perfect for your space!

 Repose Gray’s undertones are stronger.
 It has blue and green undertones.
 You will especially see these undertones in a north-facing room without much natural light.

-It’s very important to swatch colors on your wall to be sure they look good – day and night – in your actual space before committing.
+It’s very important to swatch colors on your wall to make sure they look good – day and night – in your actual space before committing.

 Click here to get removable peel & stick paint samples to easily swatch with!